 Where water, woodland, and gentle trails invite slow discovery.

-The Fermanagh Lakelands offer one of Northern Ireland’s most peaceful walking experiences — a world of quiet loughs, forest paths, riverside routes, and upland boardwalks.
-Set inland in County Fermanagh, this is walking made for reflection and rhythm, shaped by nature’s softer side.
+The Fermanagh Lakelands offer one of Northern Ireland’s most peaceful settings for slow exploration, shaped by quiet loughs, forest paths, riverside routes, and upland boardwalks.
+Set inland in County Fermanagh, this is a landscape where walking holidays unfold at a gentle pace, guided by water, woodland, and wide open skies rather than distance or difficulty.

 Where to Walk and Explore